sandeep-dev-ui/Shell_Scrpting/README.md

 # Shell_scrpting
-This is to learn shell Scripting
+This is to learn bash scrpting.